coding-heresy/jormungandr/README.md

 # Summary

 Experimental library that seeks to express some new ideas.

 * Use metaprogramming and other techniques to leverage the compiler for greater code safety.
   * The goal here is to build confidence that, if the code compiles, then it will run correctly.
   * While this goal is not attainable in general, the closer we can get, the better.
 * Users should be heavily rewarded for becoming familiar with the code base.
-  * Common idioms
+  * Common/standard idioms are defined and used consistently
-  * Common abbreviations
+  * Standard abbreviations are defined and used consistently
 * This is the opposite of the philosophy that code should be 'simple' so that any user can quickly start using it

+## Documentation placeholders
+### _Safe_ Types Framework
+TODO
+### Return Value Overloading
+TODO
+### Simple Server Framework
+TODO
+### Standard Interface for Objects
+TODO
+### Command Line Parameter Handling
+TODO

 ## Some longer-term goals